paxos-bankchain/paxos-terraform-examples/README.md

 # terraform-examples
-Examples for Cassandra Terraform Code

-This repo holds the variables needed to launch terraform modules in different environments.
-As an example, we're launching Cassandra in a test environment.
+Examples for Cassandra Terraform Code, where we're launching Cassandra in a test environment.

 You can find all Terragrunt documentation [here](https://github.com/gruntwork-io/terragrunt).
 This is [a great thread](https://github.com/gruntwork-io/terragrunt/issues/169) with FAQs and best practices.

 ## Set up your environment variables

-A realm can have several environments and is usually associated with either prod or non-prod accounts.
+In Terragrunt, A realm can have several environments and is usually associated with either prod or non-prod accounts.
 We chose 'test' as the environment and 'paxosdemo' as the realm.

+## terraform - IAM / VPC
+These should run first (and therefore don't depend on anything in their Terragrunt) to setup the relevant VPC, subnets and iam profiles

+## terraform - Bastion
+Although not mandatory, it is setup to allow access into the private VPC where Cassandra is set

+## terraform - Cassandra
+### main.tf
+This file orchestrates the various aspects of setting up Cassandra: creating a Packer build, setting up security groups and ENIs (which ensure the IP doesn't change between setups) and sets up three instances.
+### packer
+This section defines a packer build that gets executed with the packer helper, and creates a Cassandra image by installing Java and Cassandra on a an AMI builder, copying the cassandra.yml file and creating a typical Cassandra instance image.
+### userdata
+This section gets called once after an imaged instance has been launched, and its output can be monitored in `/var/log/cloud_init_output.log`.
+The userdata script accepts parameters (such as instance IPs) and allows Cassandra to be configured once it is up.

-## Test Deploy Procedure
+## terragrunt

-Note that if you want to use your local copy of the bankchain-terraform or common-terraform repo, you should pass `--terragrunt-source` to all terragrunt commands + deploy scripts below.
-All script paths below are relative to the repo root directory, but the scripts can be invoked from anywhere.
+Terragrunt files typically reside in the same hierarchy as terraform.
+They contain a JSON that indicates the variable values they need to scrape and pass into the terraform code defined in "source"
+In our example, the entire setup sits under the 'test' hierarchy.

-## Deploy Process
+## Deployment Process
 1. cd to desired environment folder (in this example, test)
 2. run `terragrunt get` (please see note below about getting updated terraform files)
 3. run `terragrunt plan`